zydou/arti/doc/dev/notes/hssvc-ipt-algorithms.md

 We also maintain for each IPT:

- * A fault counter
-   which is incremented each time the IPT enters the state `Faulty`.

  * The duration of the last or current establishment attempt.

  * The latest expiry time of any descriptor that mentions it that we published (or tried to).

+ * A fault counter (per IPT Relay, not per IPT) which is incremented each time the IPT enters the state `Faulty`.

 An IPT is removed from our records, and we give up on it, when it is no longer `Good` or `Establishing`